 Ms. Fisher has taught both piano and early childhood music at many youth conservatories and community music schools across the country and is skilled at work with children of all ages.
 She served as the Assistant Director of the Early Childhood Music Department at the Levine School of Music in Washington, DC, developing curriculum and training teachers.
 Her piano students have gone on to participate in music programs at a number of universities including Catholic University (DC), Belmont University (TN), Notre Dame (IN), Princeton (NJ), and Goshen College (OH).

 Ms. Fisher has performed across the country as a soloist and collaborative pianist.
-She made her debut performance with an orchestra at age 16 and has performed on numerous occasions since then as a soloist and collaborative pianist.
+She made her debut performance with an orchestra at age 16 and has performed on numerous occasions since then in a variety of venues.

 Ms. Fisher’s primary piano instructors have included Gary Amano, Douglas Humpherys, Shulamit Hoffmann and Jo Ann Gerrish (her mother).
 She is a member of the Music Teachers National Association (MTNA), the Oregon Music Teachers Association (OMTA) and is certified in Orff Shulwerk (Level 1).
 She resides in the Portland metro area with her husband and children.